buhrmi/open-core/README.md

 After installation, use [this configuration file](https://github.com/buhrmi/core/blob/master/docs/open-core.cfg) to configure your node to connect to the network.

+* The only reason it requires Postgres 9.5 is because of upserts.
+I was too lazy/too inexperienced with C++ to refactor the code enough to work without upserts (the "on-the-fly" address creation feature).
+Accepting pull request that fixes that.

 # Running tests against postgreSQL

 There are two options.
 The easiest is to have the test suite just